 The authority for transfer of credit rests with the head of the department through which similar courses are offered at the University of Minnesota Crookston.
 Students who wish to appeal the evaluation or transferability of a course may do so through the appropriate department head.
 When making an appeal, students must be prepared to provide supporting documentation (e.g., a course syllabus, course description from the other institution’s catalog, examples of work).
 The decision of the Vice Chancellor is final.

 General Education & MTC Courses

-Credits earned in courses comparable to those offered by the University of Minnesota Crookston, will usually transfer routinely.
-Students who have completed 100% of the MTC at an accredited college, are exempted from the liberal education requirements but are not exempt from specific course requirements for their majors, even if those courses may be used to satisfy liberal education requirements at UMC.
+Credits earned in courses comparable to those offered by the University of Minnesota Crookston will usually transfer routinely.
+MnTC courses completed at an accredited institution will be accepted into the goal areas as designated by the original sending institution.
+MnTC goal areas, and competencies within goal areas, completed at an accredited institution will be considered complete at UMC.
+Students who have completed 100% of the MnTC at an accredited institution are exempted from the liberal education requirements at UMC.
+In all instances, students are not exempt from specific course requirements for their majors, even if those courses may be used to satisfy liberal education requirements at UMC.